 Veterans with mesothelioma can apply for benefits online or in person at a local VA office.

-The following items are required to file a claim:
+The following items are required to prove eligibility and file a claim:

 - Discharge documentations